Taregnaeem/python3-docker-devenv/README.md

 Enter passphrase for key '/root/.ssh/id_rsa':
 Hi resotto!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-Could you confirm *"Hi username!
-You've successfully authenticated, but GitHub does not provide shell access."*?
+Could you confirm the message *"Hi username!"*?
 Fantastic!
 From now, you can pull your private repository in this container.

 It doesn't work?
 Please check [Testing your SSH connection](https://help.github.com/articles/testing-your-ssh-connection/).